Blog

 RBA-Interest-Rate-Rise4

-Lenders use the RBA’s cash rate to inform their rates.
-However, the extent to which the cash rate affects your car loan will depend on the type of loan product you have.
+Lenders use the RBA’s Cash Rate to inform their rates.
+However, the extent to which the Cash Rate affects your car loan will depend on the type of loan product you have.

 A fixed-rate car loan means it has a fixed interest rate for the entirety of your loan term.
 Therefore, you will pay the same interest rate throughout your loan repayments, regardless of changes to the RBA rates.